williamouyang/okta.github.io/_source/docs/api/resources/apps.md

 Update [application key credential](#application-key-credential-model) by `kid`

-> You need to enable `KEY_ROLLOVER` feature to perform this operation, it is advised to contact Customer Support before enabling this feature.
+> You must enable the key rollover feature to perform this operation.
+Key rollover is an Early Access feature; contact Customer Support to enable it.

 ##### Request Parameters
 {:.api .api-request .api-request-params}